KerenLab/CellTune-App/docs/tutorials/labeling-review/labeling.md

 - You can give a cell multiple labels by holding the `Cmd` button while clicking on the populations in the population panel.

+&nbsp;

-Here we show an example of how you can label a bunch of cells manually by panning and changing channels.
+Next, an example of how you can label many cells quickly by manually by panning and changing channel groups with keyboard shortcuts.

 <video width="100%" controls>
   <source src="{{ '/assets/tutorials/LabelMultipleCellsPanning.mp4' | relative_url }}" type="video/mp4">